mark-me/mark-me.github.io/_pages/snippets-and-tips/data-transformation.md

 There are three ways of binning data:

 1) Equal observations in bins by using the [**Hmisc**](https://www.rdocumentation.org/packages/Hmisc) package.
-In the example below the iris's are binnen in groups of 3 observations by Sepal.Length
+In the example below the iris's are binned in groups of 3 observations by Sepal.Length
 ```r
 iris %>% mutate(Sepal.Length_bin = cut2(Sepal.Length, g=3))
 ```